-SUPA BIO 121/123/124 Biology (Syracuse University Project Advance) (8 credits)
+SUNY OCC 121/123/124 Biology (8 credits)

-Prerequisites: Successful completion of Living Environment Regents, Chemistry Regents and recommendation of science faculty
+Prerequisites: Successful completion of Living Environment Regents, Chemistry Regents.

-SUPA Biology is a college course for highly motivated students.
+SUNY OCC Biology is a college course for highly motivated students.
 It is equivalent to two semesters of Introductory College Biology.
 A summer assignment including text readings and study guides must be completed prior to the beginning of school.
 Topics will include cell physiology, biochemistry, taxonomy, evolution, ecology, reproduction and development, genetics, plant and animal anatomy and physiology.
-There will be a final exam for BIO121 in January and a separate final for BIO123-124 in June.
+There will be a final exam for BIO IS1 in January and a separate final for BIO IS2 in June.
 The final exams will count for 20% of the final grade in each course.
-There is a tuition cost for enrollment in SUPA Courses.